US figure skater Amber Glenn faces backlash over politics and copyright issues after Olympic gold

 Sometimes the label or record producer owns the copyright, other times the artist themselves, and often there are multiple parties involved.
 Skaters sometimes will piece together different cuts of music, too.
 Throw in third-party companies such as ClicknClear that try to smooth out the permission process, and the entire copyright issue becomes murky and nuanced.

-Glenn was not available for comment on the music issue early Monday.
-She planned to take the day off from training and then leave Milan to practice elsewhere ahead of the individual women's event, which begins Feb.
+Glenn was not available for comment on the music issue Monday.
+She planned to take the day off from training and then depart Milan to practice elsewhere ahead of the individual women's event, which begins Feb.
 17 with the short program.

 The issue is not the first bit of controversy involving Glenn at the Milan Cortina Games.